A.R. Mullinax Executive Vice President - Strategic Services

 A.R.
 Mullinax serves as executive vice president - strategic services for Duke Energy.
 He leads the information technology, supply chain, administrative services and performance excellence functions that deliver services across the company.

-Having served as Duke Energy's chief information officer for Duke Energy.
-During 2011, he served as Duke Energy’s integration executive, overseeing all integration activities through the close of the Duke Energy/Progress Energy merger.
+Previously, he served as vice president, information technology, and chief information officer for Duke Energy.
+During 2011, he served as Duke Energy’s integration executive, with responsibility for the planning of integration activities for the Duke Energy/Progress Energy merger.

-Mullinax was born in 1954.
+A native of Cameron, Texas, Mullinax received a Bachelor of Business Administration degree in accounting from Texas A&M University.
 He is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.

 Duke Energy, the largest electric power company in the United States, supplies and delivers electricity to approximately 7 million customers in the Southeast and Midwest.
 The company also distributes natural gas in Ohio and Kentucky.
 Its commercial power and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.
 Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.